The alleged associates of Jeffrey Epstein: Names by numbers

 David Copperfield - 6

-US magician David Copperfield was named six times in the documents, having reportedly had dined with Epstein on occasion.
+US magician David Copperfield was named six times in the first set of documents, having reportedly had dined with Epstein on occasion.

 Part of one exhibit read: “David Copperfield was at a dinner at Epstein’s and there was another girl present who looked young and Johanna [Sjoberg] asked what school she went to and Johanna did not recognize the school name as being a college and she said it was possible it was a high school aged girl.